nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets-filters.md

 EOF
 ```

-This `SnippetsFilter` is already referenced by the HTTPRoute we created in the setup, so it will immediately apply
+This `SnippetsFilter` is already referenced by the HTTPRoute created during setup, so it will immediately apply
 to the HTTPRoute.
 The Snippet uses the NGINX `limit_req_module` to configure rate limiting for this HTTPRoute and the
 backend coffee application.
 This snippet will limit the request processing rate to 1 request per second, and if there
 are more than 3 requests in queue, it will throw a 503 error.